A One Paper Game for 2–8 players about running your own pizza business, but a raging rivalry forbids crossing paths with other pizza couriers.

 Concerned about ink?
 Only page 1, 2 and 4 of the rulebook are relevant for the base game.
 There’s also an option to create “print friendly” boards.

 Tip for Teaching?
-Explain the “Move” action in detail, as that is the core of the game.
-Say the “Reset” action will be explained whenever someone gets stuck.
-Then just place the list of ingredients on the table so everyone can look up their power when you “Eat” them.
-Start playing!
+Explain the “Move” action—it’s the core of the game.
+Explain the “Reset” action whenever someone gets stuck.
+Then place the ingredient list on the table, so everyone can look up their power when you “Eat” them, and immediately play!

 Board Generation